 With this future addition of an intentional part-time faculty member to the executive committee, the voice and experiences of part-time faculty will be elevated and highlighted.
 Local Academic

-Senates may look to this addition as a model for the intentional elevation of part-time faculty in local academic
+Academic senates may look to this addition as a model for the intentional elevation of part-time faculty in local academic

 senate decision-making.